Disclaimer: Bikexchange is reader-supported. We may earn an affiliate commission when you buy through the links on our site.

 Santa Cruz has a reputation for manufacturing high-quality endurance bikes to suit almost every terrain and rider, including some of the best bikepacking bikes on the market.

-You also get a dropper seat post for added performance and comfort, a lifetime warranty on the frame, and the DNA the 8th generation Chameleon shares with other models.
+This bike also includes a dropper seat post for added performance and comfort, a lifetime warranty on the frame, and the DNA the 8th generation Chameleon shares with other models.

 Best bikepacking endurance bike